-Circulate: Once students have discussed their ideas for the project they should complete the Innovation Prototype - Project Guide.
+Circulate: Once students have discussed their ideas for the project they should complete the project guide.
 While this should be a fairly familiar process, encourage students to make each component as clear and detailed as they can at this point.
 Planning ahead can help them identify issues in their plan before they'll need to make more significant changes to their code or physical device.
 Encourage students to use additional paper to sketch out screens for their app or additional views of their physical device.

 Try - Develop Prototypes